ΔT (timekeeping): Current values

 Recall ΔT = TT − UT1 by definition.
 While TT is only theoretical, it is commonly realized as TAI + 32.184 seconds where TAI is UTC plus the current leap seconds, so ΔT = UTC − UT1 + (leap seconds) + 32.184 s.

 This can be rewritten as ΔT = (leap seconds) + 32.184 s − DUT1, where DUT1 is UT1 − UTC.
 The value of DUT1 is sent out in the weekly IERS Bulletin A, as well as several time signal services, and by extension serve as a source of the current ΔT.

 Geological evidence

 Tidal deceleration rates have varied over the history of the Earth-Moon system.
-Analysis of layering in fossil mollusc shells from 70 million years ago, in the Late Cretaceous period, shows that there were 372 days a year, and thus that the day was about 23.5 hours long then.
-Based on geological studies of tidal rhythmites, the day was 21.9±0.4 hours long 620 million years ago and there were 13.1±0.1 synodic months/year and 400±7 solar days/year.
-The average recession rate of the Moon between then and now has been 2.17±0.31 cm/year, which is about half the present rate.
+Analysis of layering in fossil mollusc shells from 70 million years ago, in the Late Cretaceous period, shows that there were 372 days per year, and thus that the day was about 23.5 hours long then.
+Based on geological studies of tidal rhythmites, the day was 21.9 ± 0.4 hours long 620 million years ago and there were 13.1 ± 0.1 synodic months per year and 400 ± 7 solar days per year.
+The average recession rate of the Moon between then and now has been 2.17 ± 0.31 cm/year, which is about one-half the present rate.
 The present high rate may be due to near resonance between natural ocean frequencies and tidal frequencies.